-The following schedules were developed from information provided by the Plan's financial advisor, Marquette Associates, Inc. and represents information included in the quarterly reporting package provided to the Committee.
+The following schedule is developed from information provided by the Plan's financial advisor, Marquette Associates, Inc. and represents information included in the quarterly reporting package provided to the Committee.

-Fair values of investments by market segment, money manager and asset class with related changes between 2022 and 2021 (in thousands) were:
+Fair values of investments by market segment, money manager and asset class with related changes between 2023 and 2022 (in thousands) were: